All documents

 Restore

-Restore allows you to recover a database from an existing backup.
-The restore operation creates a new database based on the selected backup.
+Restore allows you to recover a database cluster from an existing backup.
+The restore operation creates a new database cluster based on the selected backup.

 Point-in-Time Recovery (PITR)